thumb_YWE.jpg

 - The number 6 pronounced as 'Liu' means smooth and well-off.

-- The number 8 the similar pronunciation with 發 (means wealth and fortune in Chinese).
+- The number 8 has a similar pronunciation to 發 (which means wealth and fortune in Chinese).

-I integrated the number 6 and 8 into packaging design:
+I integrated the numbers 6 and 8 into the packaging design:

 An octagon box has two layers.
 The top layer has 4 hexagon containers with western pastries and a booklet in the center square.
 The bottom layer contains Chinese traditional double happiness pastry.